Best time to buy a house in Phoenix | Best areas in Phoenix to buy a house | How to get a great deal on a Phoenix home

 For example, in Arizona a typical house is worth $297,000.
 Assuming a 20% down payment, if you took out a 30-year mortgage for 3.5%, your monthly payment would be $1,060.
 But if you shopped around and found a 3% mortgage, your monthly payment would drop to about $1,002.

-Once you’ve chosen your dream property, your agent will help you make and submit an offer.
-They will then negotiate with the owner again following the home inspection to ensure you’re getting the best deal possible.
+Once you find a property you're seriously interested in, your agent will help you make an offer.
+They'll also negotiate with the seller after the home inspection to ensure you get the best deal possible.

 If you're looking for a realtor, Clever can connect you with the top buyer's agents in your area for a free, no-obligation consultation.